 Remember to check the weather of your destination or multiple destinations of your trip.
 Also, it’s important to consider the activities you will be doing during your travels, so you can make an adequate packing list for your trip.

-We’ve made specific packing lists for Barcelona, Tanzania, Tuscany and Iceland.
 There are also some handy travel apps that help you make a customized packing list considering the weather of your destination, trip dates, activities and interests.